-Date of Report Generation 07/06/2023 4:00 PM Biod iversity Values (BV) Map Threshold - Results Summary 1 Does the development Footprint intersect with BV mapping? no 2 Was ALL of the BV Mapping within the development footprinted added in the last 90 days? (dark purple mapping only, no light purple mapping present) no 3 Date of expiry of dark purple 90 day mapping N/A 4 Is the Biodiversity Values Map threshold exceeded? no rea Clearing Threshold - Results Summary 5 Size of the development or clearing footprint 116,158.4 sqm 6 Native Vegetation Area Clearing Estimate (NVACE) 43.4 sqm 7 Method for determining Minimum Lot Size LEP 8 Minimum Lot Size (10,000sqm = 1ha) 2,130,000 sqm 9 Area Clearing Threshold (10,000sqm = 1ha) 10,000 sqm 10 Is the Area Clearing Threshold exceeded? no hres xcee e proposed development assessed above the Biodiversity Offsets Schema (BOS) hold?
-Iding the BOS threshold will require completion of a Biodiversity Development Assessment of (BDAR).
+Date e of Report Generation 07/06/2023 4:00 PM 07/00/2023 4.00 FW Biod iversity Values (BV) Map Threshold - Results Summary 1 Does the development Footprint intersect with BV mapping? no 2 Was ALL of the BV Mapping within the development footprinted added in the last 90 days? (dark purple mapping only, no light purple mapping present) no 3 Date of expiry of dark purple 90 day mapping N/A 4 Is the Biodiversity Values Map threshold exceeded? no Area Clearing Threshold - Results Summary 5 Size of the development or clearing footprint 116,158.4 sqm 6 Native Vegetation Area Clearing Estimate (NVACE) 43.4 sqm 7 Method for determining Minimum Lot Size LEP 8 Minimum Lot Size (10,000sqm = 1ha) 2,130,000 sqm 9 Area Clearing Threshold (10,000sqm = 1ha) 10,000 sqm 10 Is the Area Clearing Threshold exceeded? no Is the proposed development assessed above the Biodiversity Offsets Schema (BOS) threshold?
+Exceeding the BOS threshold will require completion of a Biodiversity Development Assessment Report (BDAR).
 More details provided on page 2. no